 - Add shrimp to the pot, simmer for 8-10 minutes and turn off the flame. (if using smaller or larger sized shrimp, cooking time will vary slightly).
 Top with chopped parsley and serve hot.
 This gumbo keeps for days and leftovers taste even better!

 - Don’t burn the roux: If you don’t have a heavy bottomed pot, make the roux in a cast iron skillet or heavy bottomed pan and then transfer it to a regular soup pot.
 The key is to keep the flour from burning or sticking to the bottom.

-- Sausages: My favourite sausages to use in gumbo are andouille but if you can’t get your hands on them, use any variety of pork sausages you like.
+- Sausages: My favorite sausages to use in gumbo are andouille but if you can’t get your hands on them, use any variety of pork sausages you like.

 - Okra: If you plan to skip the okra, your gumbo will not be as thick.
 If your okra is over ripened, it will take longer to cook.